Nevermore520/NeuronTools/Java/src/README.md

 The secont one is the path to a new folder that will contains result reformated file. <br/>
 The thrid one is a number specifying which function to use when transfering files.

+## Input SWC file format
+Check the file format here: http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html

+## Output file format
+Encoding:  ASCII text
+First line contains two numbers N and E, specifying how many nodes and how many edges in the result graph, which is a tree.<br/>
+The following N lines each contains three floating point number specifying position of each node.<br/>
+And the following E lines each contains two integer and one floating point number specifying node ID and distance between the two nodes.

 Under contruction...